Jacksonville, Florida: Sports

 Jacksonville is home to one major league sports team, the Jacksonville Jaguars of the National Football League (NFL).
 The Jaguars joined the NFL as an expansion team in the 1995 season; they play their home games at TIAA Bank Field.
 In 2005, Jacksonville hosted Super Bowl XXXIX.
 The PGA Tour, which organizes the main professional golf tournaments in the U.S., is headquartered in the suburb of Ponte Vedra Beach, where it holds The Players Championship every year.

+In 2022, the United Soccer League announced the launch of a new USL Championship franchise in Jacksonville, led by venture capitalist Ricky Caplin and former Heisman Trophy winner Tim Tebow.
+In May 2023, the JAXUSL group was also awarded a conditional franchise in the newly formed USL Super League, a fully professional women's soccer league intended to rival the NWSL.

 Jacksonville is also home to several minor league-level teams.
 The Jacksonville Jumbo Shrimp, a Triple-A baseball team, have played in Jacksonville continuously since 1970 and have consistently been near the top of their league in attendance.
-The Jacksonville Sharks, who began play in 2010, were the champions of the Arena Football League's ArenaBowl XXIV in 2011 and now play in the National Arena League, where they have won two league championships.
+The Jacksonville Sharks, who began play in 2010, were the champions of the Arena Football League's ArenaBowl XXIV in 2011 and now play in the Indoor Football League.
 The Jacksonville Axemen are a semi-professional rugby league team founded in 2006, and now play in the USA Rugby League.
-The Jacksonville Giants basketball team started play in the new American Basketball Association in December 2010.
-The Giants won the 2012 ABA Championship in March 2012 in Tampa, Florida.
 The Jacksonville Armada FC is a soccer team that began play in the North American Soccer League (NASL) in 2015.
+In 2023, they transitioned to MLS Next Pro as an independent club.
 The Jacksonville Icemen is a minor league ice hockey team in the ECHL that began play in the 2017–18 season.
 The team plays its home games at VyStar Veterans Memorial Arena.
+The Jacksonville 95ers is a team in The Basketball League (TBL) that has played at Edward Waters University since 2024.

 All Elite Wrestling (AEW) is a professional wrestling promotion based in Jacksonville and a competitor of WWE.

 College sports, especially college football, are popular in Jacksonville.
 The city hosts the Florida–Georgia game, an annual college football game between the University of Florida and the University of Georgia and the TaxSlayer Gator Bowl, a post-season college football bowl game.
 Jacksonville's two universities compete in NCAA Division I: the University of North Florida Ospreys and the Jacksonville University Dolphins, both in the Atlantic Sun Conference.